Dataway¶

 ¶

-- API description: Receive various collection data uploaded by Datakit
+- API Description: Receive various types of collected data uploaded by Datakit

 GET /v1/datakit/pull